Accenture/openathon-2019-angular/lab-05/README.md

 With this we already have the complete desired functionality.

-In the next section we're going to implement the authorization part to grant or deny permissions to  navigate to pages depending if hi's logged in or not.
+In the next section we're going to implement the authorization part to grant or deny permissions to navigate to pages depending if user is logged or not.

 ## Route Guards

-We're interested in deny the events creation and edition to the users not logged in.
-The best practices state that this has to be done in both backend and frontend.
-We will do in the frontend denying navigation to these views if the user is not logged in.
+We're interested in denying the events creation and edition to the users that are not logged in.
+The best practices state that this has to be done in both, backend and frontend.
+We will do it in the frontend now denying navigation to those views if the user is not logged in.

-To do this Angular has the Route Guards which control the navigation depending of the returned value from them (true or false).
-There are several guards to use depending of the scenario we have.
+To do this Angular has the Route Guards which control the navigation depending on their returned value (true or false).
+There are several guards to use depending on the scenario we have.
 We will use the most common which is *CanActivate*.

-If you remember the *app-routing.module.ts* the routes consist in objects with some properties, so far two: *path* and *component*, but there are more and one of them is the *canActivate* property which say "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".
+If you remember the *app-routing.module.ts* the routes consist on objects with some properties, so far two: *path* and *component*, but there are more, and one of them is the *canActivate* property which says "when we navigate to this route, first of all check this method (the guard method) and if the returned value from it is *false* deny the navigation to the view".

-We will set up the guard in a different file named *auth-guard.service.ts" which have to be imported to the routing module to be used (as always we do).
+We will set up the guard in a different file named *auth-guard.service.ts" which have to be imported in the routing module to be used (as always we do).
 The *app-routing.module.ts* will be now:

 ```javascript
 import { NgModule } from "@angular/core";